 Why It's Good To Be Social and Build Photography Friendships

-Socializing with a camera can be difficult.
+Without photography friendships, socializing with a camera can be difficult.
 Going places with friends and wanting to stop to take photos can be disruptive to group activities.
-You’re not so likely to be taking great photos when the pressure is on to keep up the everybody.
+You’re not so likely to be taking great photos when the pressure is on to keep up with everybody.

 One simple answer is to make friends with other photographers.
 There are a number of benefits to improve photography you can gain by doing so: